 - 7.8 The growth of the Port will be facilitated by the construction of the Seaforth River Terminal (Liverpool 2), a deepwater container terminal currently under construction in Sefton.
 The first phase and the first berth is due to open at the end of 2015 and will enable the Port to accommodate super-tankers and container ships more than three times the size of those which can currently use the Port (13,500 TEU as opposed to 3,500 TEU). - 7.9 The main operational area of the Port lies in Sefton, although it also extends into the Liverpool and Wirral administrative areas.
 The main land-based routes to and from the Port are located in Sefton.
 For the Port to be successful, it needs to have good transport access links by rail, road and water (including increased use of the Manchester Ship Canal and 'short sea shipping').
 The Liverpool City Region authorities are working with the private sector and Government agencies to improve access by rail and water to the Port to support its anticipated growth.
 However, despite these improvements the majority of freight coming through the port will still be transported by road.
 Dunnings Bridge Road (A5036T) currently carries approximately 70% of the Port's overall external road traffic.
-The Access to Port of Liverpool Study (November 2011) has identified a longer term need (after 2020), for major new road improvements in Sefton to meet the forecast demand for road access to the Port.
-The need for improved access to the Port of Liverpool was a key element of the Liverpool City Region Growth Deal.
-This led to the inclusion of a scheme to improve highway access to the Port of Liverpool in the Road Investment Strategy published by the Department for Transport in December 2014. - 7.10 The Port expansion will create significant job opportunities for both Sefton residents and for communities across the Liverpool City Region, both directly at the Port and through a wide range of other businesses which depend on goods brought in and out of the Port.
-However, a consequence of this growth is that there will be a significant increase in the demand for high quality employment land across the Liverpool City Region. - 7.11 The scope for meeting this need will be assessed at the sub-regional level and a timetable for reviewing sub-regional employment needs is set out at paragraph 4.42.
-Given the economic importance of this issue to the economy of the Borough, the Council is committed to an early selective review of this part of the plan to react-respond to the consequences of such a decision. - 7.12 As well as the significant economic benefits and opportunities provided by the Port, there are potential negative environmental impacts resulting from the operation of the port, including noise, dust and odour, on local communities.
+The Access to Port of Liverpool Study (November 2011) has identified a longer term need (after 2020), for major new road improvements in Sefton to meet the forecast demand for road access to the Port. - 7.10 The Port expansion will create significant job opportunities for both Sefton residents and for communities across the Liverpool City Region, both directly at the Port and through a wide range of other businesses which depend on goods brought in and out of the Port.
+However, a consequence of this growth is that there will be a significant increase in the demand for high quality employment land across the Liverpool City Region. - 7.11 The scope for meeting this need will be assessed at the sub-regional level and a timetable for reviewing sub-regional employment needs is set out in chapter 5.
+Given the economic importance of this issue to the economy of the Borough, the Council is committed to an early selective review of this part of the plan to react to the consequences of such a decision. - 7.12 As well as the significant economic benefits and opportunities provided by the Port, there are potential negative environmental impacts resulting from the operation of the port, including noise, dust and odour, on local communities.
 Sefton and the Liverpool City Region authorities are working with the port company and the local communities to ensure that these impacts are reduced and mitigated.
-The planning process provides one tool to manage these impacts, however other partners and agencies will also have roles to play.
+The planning process provides one tool to manage these impacts however other partners and agencies will also have roles to play.